STAT545-UBC-hw-2018-19/hw03-zeeva85/hw03_gapminder.md

  2002      65.69492            68.30965              67.83904
  2007      67.00742            69.68886              68.91909

 This table will be used for subsequent explorations later.
-This table diplays the mean, trimmed meand, and weighted mean over the years from 1952 - 2007
+This table displays the mean, trimmed mean, and weighted mean over the years from 1952 - 2007

 ```r